 A passion for missionary work

-During his time spent with Neumann, Seelos dedicated himself to preaching missions.
+During his time spent with Neumann, Seelos dedicated himself to parish ministry and preaching missions.
 Regarding their relationship, Seelos said: “He has introduced me to the active life” and, “he has guided me as a spiritual director and confessor.”

-In 1854 he was transferred from Pittsburgh to Baltimore, then to Cumberland in 1857, and to Annapolis in 1862, all the while engaged in parish ministry and serving in the formation of future Redemptorists as Prefect of Students.
+In 1854 Seelos was transferred from Pittsburgh to Baltimore, then to Cumberland in 1857, and to Annapolis in 1862, all the while engaged in parish ministry and serving in the formation of future Redemptorists as Prefect of Students.
 Even in this post he was true to his character, remaining always the kind and happy pastor, prudently attentive to the needs of his students and conscientious of their doctrinal formation.
-Above all, he strove to instill in these future Redemptorist missionaries the enthusiasm, spirit of sacrifice and apostolic zeal for the spiritual and temporal welfare of the people.
+During his years in Annapolis, Seelos met with President Abraham Lincoln in Washington to urge him to excuse his seminarian students from military service during the Civil War.
+They were not officially excused, but were never drafted.
+Above all, Seelos strove to instill in these future Redemptorist missionaries the enthusiasm, spirit of sacrifice and apostolic zeal for the spiritual and temporal welfare of the people.

 His final years

 After a brief period of parish ministry in Detroit, Michigan, he was assigned in 1866 to the Redemptorist community in New Orleans, Louisiana.
-Here also, as pastor of the Church of St. Mary of the Assumption, he was known as a pastor who was joyously available to his faithful and singularly concerned for the poorest and the most abandoned.
+Here also, as pastor of St. Mary’s Assumption Church, he was always joyously available to his faithful and singularly concerned for the poorest and the most abandoned.
 In God’s plan, however, his ministry in New Orleans was destined to be brief.
 In the month of September, exhausted from visiting and caring for the victims of yellow fever, he contracted the dreaded disease.
 After several weeks of patiently enduring his illness, he passed on to eternal life on October 4, 1867, at the age of 48 years and 9 months.

-His Holiness Pope John Paul II proclaimed Father Seelos “Blessed” in St. Peter’s Square on April 9 of the Solemn Jubilee Year 2000.
-His Feast Day is October 5.
+His Holiness Pope John Paul II declared Father Seelos “Blessed” in St. Peter’s Square on April 9 of the Solemn Jubilee Year 2000.
+There is one official miracle attributed to his intercession and other cases are currently under investigation.
+If the Vatican approves a second miracle, Blessed Seelos will be proclaimed a saint.
+His Feast Day is October 5th.